 Assisted affordable housing developer, St. John Community Development Corporation and the CDP Companies, in the closing of the development and financing for St. John Plaza, a 90-unit apartment complex in Overtown, Miami.
 The project was financed through multiple sources, including bonds issued by the Southeast Overtown/Park West Community Redevelopment Agency (CRA) and the Housing Finance Authority of Miami-Dade County.

-$10 million private placement for NOW Diagnostics, Inc.
+$10 million private placement for medical diagnostics company

-Represented NOW Diagnostics, Inc., in a $10 million private placement of convertible promissory notes.
+Represented medical diagnostics company in a $10 million private placement of convertible promissory notes.

 Goodwill facility to provide jobs for individuals with disabilities